The Ins and Outs of Human Hair Wig Maintenance by Custom Wig Experts

 If you do have some natural hair, get regular trims and deep condition your hair to keep it healthy.
 This is good advice for anyone coming off of cancer treatment like chemotherapy when wearing a wig helps to hide your short hair until it grows back more fully.

 Giving yourself a scalp massage every time you remove your wig can also help to keep the blood flowing freely, which will keep your scalp healthier.

 After wearing your wig all day, you might sometimes want to strip it off and toss it into a corner.
 While that is the easiest way to store your wig, throwing your wig anywhere is not ideal.

 You will get much more out of your human hair wig by buying a mannequin head or Styrofoam head.

 Storing your wig on an object that is shaped like a human head will help the hair retain its shape and style.
 You should also store the hair away from any heat source, as that will dry the wig out and make it look dull.

 For best results, store your wig in your bedroom closet to keep it out of the way and far away from anything that can harm it.

 When going on a trip with your wig, use a freezer storage bag or secured container to help your wig retain its shape during your travels.

-Get Custom Wigs and Maintenance Tips by Scheduling a Private Consultation
+Get Wig Maintenance Tips by Scheduling a Private Consultation

 Our consultations are conducted in a private and comfortable atmosphere, and we are sure to answer your questions and alleviate your concerns.
 We can help you find a human hair wig that is just your style, and we’ll even give you tips for proper wig maintenance.